 Country Tax deductibility Reserve Level

-France Germany Yes, up to 60% Yes 60% 65%
+France Yes, up to 60% 60%

+Germany Yes 65%
-Switzerland Yes 10% against trade financing

-60% against other exposure
+Switzerland Yes 10% against trade financing 60% against other exposure

-UK Up to matrix levels

-(since 1987) 60% (a)
+UK Up to matrix levels (since 1987) 60% (a)

 Canada Yes, up to 45% 45%

-US money centres No 55%
+US money centres No No 55%

 U.S regionals No 65%

 Japan Only 1% 25%

-(a) The Big Four clearing banks have reserve coverage ranging from 48% to 70%.
+(a) The Big Four clearing banks have reserve coverage ranging from 48 per cent to 70 per cent.

-Source: Bouchet (1990); IBCA (1989); own estimates.
+Source: Bouchet [1990]; IBCA [1989]; own estimates.

 The British case is an intermediate one; British banks increased their provisions following Citicorp's and other US banks' decision to increase provisions in May 1987, and before the tax concessions were completely clarified.
 After that, the Bank of England elaborated a 'matrix', which determines the appropriate level of provision against 'problem debtor countries' that is mandatory for UK banks (see below for details).
-Since the publication of the first matrix in August 1987, the British Inland Revenue stated the view that 'the matrix is relevant material for determining the extent to which provisions against foreign debts are deductible for tax purposes'.
+Since the publication of the first matrix in August 1987, the UK Inland Revenue stated the view that 'the matrix is relevant material for determining the extent to which provisions against foreign debts are deductible for tax purposes'.
 Initially, it seems that the Inland Revenue (IR) took the view that the provisions reflect a judgement of what is appropriate for supervisory purposes, which will not necessarily be relevant for tax purposes.
-Bouchet and Hay (1989), report that apparently the allowance for 1987 was of some 80 per cent of the specific provision against sovereign risk.
-Apparently for 1988, the Inland Revenue moved towards recognising, for tax purposes, nearer to 100 per cent of provisions recommended in the 'matrix'.2 One of the problems in the UK was that the Inland Revenue's position has no legal authority, and that regional tax authorities (including different jurisdictions in London) had different interpretations; tax treatment was developed in negotiation between the Inland Revenue and the parties; the establishment of the Bank of England 'matrix' significantly clarified the position, but still did not make the tax position completely clear, due to existing tradition in the Inland Revenue.
+Bouchet and Hay [1989], report that apparently the allowance for 1987 was some 80 per cent of the specific provision against sovereign risk.
+Apparently for 1988, the Inland Revenue moved towards recognising, for tax purposes, nearer to 100 per cent of provisions recommended in the 'matrix'.
+One of the problems in the UK was that the Inland Revenue's position had no legal authority, and that regional tax authorities had different interpretations; tax treatment was developed in negotiation between the Inland Revenue and the parties.
+Thus establishment of the Bank of England 'matrix' significantly clarified the position, but still did not make the tax position completely clear.